IB ToK Exhibition - The Definitive Guide

-- A school held Exhibition open for all parents and other school members.
+- A school held an Exhibition open for all parents and other school members.

-- The Exhibition is not assessed; only the folder of your work needs to be submitted for grading.
+- The Exhibition is not assessed; only your work folder needs to be submitted for grading.

-- The file of work should broadly encompass:
+- The file of work should broadly encompass the following:

 - The IA Prompt you choose